-The gold standard is the 18650 rechargeable lithium ion (Li-Ion) battery but it can weigh up to 50 grams – about the same as the headlamp itself – while the half-length 16340 Li-Ion is half the size and weight but doesn't run as long on a charge.
+The gold standard is the 18650 rechargeable lithium ion (Li-Ion) battery but it can weigh up to 50 grams – about the same as the headlamp itself – while the half-length 18350 Li-Ion is half the size and weight, although it doesn't run as long on a charge.

 However the Hammer offers you the choice!
-It’s supplied with interchangeable battery tubes – one to hold an 18650 and another for the 16340, which cuts the weight of the complete light from 110g to 75g!
-Even with the 700mAh 16340 battery it will give you about 45 minutes on “high” and three hours on “medium”.
+It’s supplied with interchangeable battery tubes – one to hold an 18650 and another for an 18350 or 16340, which cuts the weight of the complete light from 110g to 75g!
+Even with the 700mAh 16340 battery you should get about 45 minutes on “high” and three hours on “medium”.

 As a self-defence tool the Hammer can live in your pocket or handbag so you can whip it out and point it at an aggressor (yeah, I see it) in the same way you’d aim a can of pepper-spray.
 A double click of the button will administer a dose of 1,200 lumens so he won’t see that kick-for-goal coming!

 For a beautifully built, powerful and versatile torch like this you'd surely expect to pay north of R2,000?
-But no, complete with a top quality 18650 Li-Ion, USB charging cable and headstrap the Hammer is just R1,120 after a 10% discount for payment by EFT-on-invoice (just drop me a line to take advantage of this offer).
+But no, complete with a rechargeable 18650 Li-Ion, USB charging cable and headstrap the Hammer is just R1,250 after a 10% discount for payment by EFT-on-invoice (just drop me a line to take advantage of this offer).